 Swiss Travel Pass and Swiss Half Fare Card

-Whilst you can buy Swiss Passes at most railway stations in Switzerland, in order to start using your pass as soon as you arrive in Switzerland, the best place to buy your Swiss Travel Pass is online via Klook or Viator.
+Whilst you can buy Swiss Passes at most railway stations in Switzerland, in order to start using your pass as soon as you arrive in Switzerland, the best place to buy your Swiss Travel Pass is online via Klook or Rail Europe.

 Unlike some other European rail passes, with the Swiss Pass you can print them out at home, which makes purchasing them online super easy and convenient.
 Click here to purchase your Swiss Train Pass and then as soon you arrive in Switzerland you can start taking advantage of all the benefits that come with the pass.